transkatgirl/KatWebSite/docs/core.md

 ### Site generator configuration
 KatWebSite allows you to turn various input files into a generated website through Builders.
 You can specify as many builders as needed through `[[builder]]` blocks in the configuration file, and Builders will always be run to completion before the web server is started.

+If you do not intend to use the site generator, specifying no `[[builder]]` blocks in the configuration will automatically disable it.

 Each `[[builder]]` block requires two values:
 - `input_dir` - The directory input files are loaded from.
 - `output` - The directory output files are written to.